turbonomic/extractor-docs/index.md

    * Pending actions: Published every 6 hours.
 You can configure this via the `actionExtractionIntervalMins` variable.
    * Executed actions: Published immediately after the action completes, either with success or failure.

- You can load the exported data into search and analytics services such as Elasticsearch, and use thoose services to visualize or analyze the entities and actions n your {{ site.data.vars.Product_Short }} environment.
+ You can load the exported data into search and analytics services such as Elasticsearch, and use those services to visualize or analyze the entities and actions n your {{ site.data.vars.Product_Short }} environment.